oampo/thinkful-projects/node/apis/apis.md

     * _Postman_ is a browser-based tool for API testing.
 Set up your API calls and see what happens.
 [Using Postman](https://www.getpostman.com/docs/blog_mentions)

     * This is a tutorial for both _Postman_ and _HTTPie_.
 [POSTMAN and HTTPie to test APIs](http://blog.mashape.com/postman-httpie-test-apis/)

+## Milestones

+### Milestone 1: Make a Catalog

+* Define a JSON format for your book catalog.

+* Create some test data.
+(This project is concentrating on APIs, so it's okay to just store your test data in a literal object, but if you are comfortable with MongoDB, you might instead set up a MongoDB collection.)

+* Define your API for both listing and searching, and document it by identifying the CRUD operations and the HTTP verbs that match those operations for your APIs.
+(Note that so far we *haven't* specified anything except READ operations.)

+### Milestone 2: Implement your MVP

+* Create a new node.js project including Express and (optionally) Mongoose.

+* Implement each of the URI routes defined for your MVP.

+* Test your API using Postman, _curl_ or _httpie_.

+### Milestone 3: Update the Catalog

+Now that you have your MVP, you would like to be able to add the following operations: add a book, update the number of copies in stock, delete a book, and change the price.

+* Update your API documentation for each of the new operations.

+* Modify your implementation to support each new operation.

+### Milestone 4: Sell a Book

+* Add operations to sell a book

+* Sell a book.